Red Team/Blue Team Practice on Wdigest

 reg add HKLM\SYSTEM\CurrentControlSet\Control\SecurityProviders\WDigest /v UseLogonCredential /t REG_DWORD /d 1

-Excellent we have done this with this method also.
+Excellent we have finally done this with this method also.
 And we know that how to see the password in Windows 10 and how to enable and disable that.

 Author: Geet Madan is a Certified Ethical Hacker, Researcher and Technical Writer at Hacking Articles on Information Security.
 Contact here